marius-wieschollek/passwords/README.md

 You can get convenient e-mail alerts when one of your passwords has been compromised.
 You can activate additional security checks to make sure your passwords fulfill your standards.

-#### Legacy API and APP Migration support
-Are you using Fallon Turners Passwords app for Nextcloud/OwnCloud?
-No problem!
-Passwords will automatically import all the passwords from the old app.
-Take a look at the [legacy migration guide](https://git.mdns.eu/nextcloud/passwords/wikis/Administrators/Legacy-Migration) for more details.
-Thanks to the legacy API support you can even keep applications using the old API.
-(But passwords with client side encryption are not available on the old API)

 #### Build upon modern standards
 Passwords is fast and uses modern web technology to give you the best experience possible.
 Rather than implementing own and possibly error-prone encryption algorithms Passwords uses standardized and well tested APIs to encrypt your passwords.
 The web interface is mobile friendly and can be used with any modern web browser.

 #### Wide language support
-Passwords is available in english, german, french, dutch, swedish, czech and russian.
+Passwords is available in english, german, french, spanish, dutch, swedish, czech and russian.

 ## Security
 #### Server Side Encryption